chenxiunt/chenxiunt.github.io/_news/announcement_202011.md

 inline: true
 ---

-Our paper “Location Privacy Protection in Vehicle-Based Spatial Crowdsourcing via Geo-Indistinguishability” was accepted by IEEE Transactions on Mobile Computing (TMC).
+Our paper about location privacy protection in for vehicles was accepted by **IEEE TMC**.